xiej2520/stitched_carpet/README.md

 Technically MC-183884 was introduced in 1.16 snapshots, hopefully I didn't introduce it while fixing the other bugs...

+Note: there are many other mechanics that 1.17+ shulker farms depend on that break in 1.15:
+- Shulkers do not get ejected into the same spot from boats in 1.15-1.16 as they do in 1.17
+- Snowballs seem to have different hitboxes, they also cannot be shot from underneath scaffolding
+- Piston not pushing shulker properly in this implementation.

 #### mendingOnlyDamaged

 Mending only repairs equipped damaged items, from 1.16+